-Contact: Tom Kroenung (314) 361-0600/ Thomas.kroenung@scouting.org
+Contact: Tom Kroenung | 314-361-0600 | Thomas.kroenung@scouting.org

-• Club 4092 sponsored by the Fruitland Fire Department.

-The Club features programs in firefighting and they meet on a weekly basis.
-The Explorers from the Fruitland Explorer Post serve as mentors for the Club's youth participants.
+Club 4092 - hosted by the Fruitland Fire Department.
+The club features programs in firefighting and they meet on a weekly basis.
+The Explorers from the Fruitland Exploring post serve as mentors for the club's youth participants.
 The student breakdown is 1 sixth, 3 seventh, and 4 eighth graders.

-• Club 4221 sponsored by the Cape Girardeau Public Schools.
+Club 4221 - hosted by the Cape Girardeau Public Schools.
 Monthly classroom sessions are held on a variety of careers for the youth-at risk students.
 Professionals from local businesses and the Chamber of Commerce present programs from their respective career fields.
 Also, they lead activities and lesson plans from the Career Exploration Booklet.
-After-school is planned in the cutting edge Robotics field, as well as other career fields.
-In addition, the School's Superintendent serves as the District Membership Chairman and has committed to fund next year's Middle School Explorer Club.
-The Council has provided the funding for this year's program.
-The Club has 3 seventh and 197 eighth grade students
+After-school is planned in the cutting-edge Robotics field, as well as other career fields.
+In addition, the School's Superintendent serves as the District Membership Chairman and has committed to fund next year's Exploring club.
+The council has provided the funding for this year's program.
+The club has 3 seventh and 197 eighth grade students.